How long does Asian Flush last?

 Most people find that symptoms will last depending on how much they’ve been drinking.
 If you have numerous alcoholic drinks all night, your symptoms are likely to last all night.
 If you have a drink and symptoms start, but you stop drinking, your reaction should subside in a few hours.

 The term “Asian Flush” typically includes all symptoms, but we know that some don’t last as long as others.
-For instance, your facial flushing might reduce an hour after you stop drinking, but your bloodshot eyes or headache might not stop until hours later.
+For instance, your red face from alcohol might reduce an hour after you stop drinking, but your bloodshot eyes or headache might not stop until hours later.

 Asian Flush symptoms that typically stop first: